Notes on migrating a Bluesky account

 🎉 validDid: true yay! 🎉

-But my handle now was @fry69.altq.net.
-This was easily solvable by using the using the change handle feature in the official web client to set it back to @fry69.dev.
+But my handle was now @fry69.altq.net.
+This was easily solvable by using the change handle feature in the official web client to set it back to @fry69.dev.

 fry69.dev